The DFSA's proposed changes to decision making: improved efficiency or erosion of fairness?

 Regulatory & Investigations

 The Dubai Financial Services Authority ("DFSA"), the regulator of financial services in the Dubai International Financial Centre ("DIFC"), has recently issued a consultation paper setting out proposed changes to its Enforcement and Supervisory decision making processes, which are likely to affect all DFSA regulated firms and individuals.
-In this article, we summarise the 7 key proposals set out in the consultation Paper, discuss some concerns and risks raised by the proposals, and provide the de
+In this article, we summarise the 7 key proposals set out in the consultation Paper, discuss some concerns and risks raised by the proposals, and provide the details on how to respond.

 The proposed changes